rob-myers/rob-myers.github.io/articles/tech2.md

 >
 > **Physics**: collision detection, force-driven rigid bodies, raycasting.

-Navigation is of central importance to our approach and will be discussed shortly.
+Navigation is of central importance to us and will be discussed shortly.
 Concerning animation, we're definitely _not_ going to obsess over realism.
 Nevertheless we'll need visual cues to indicate NPC actions, and a _sense of flow_ via interdependent concurrent animations.
 As for a physics engine, we [mentioned](1#constraints--game-mechanics "@anchor") we won't be using one.
 In particular:
-- Collision detection will be handled at a higher level i.e. as part of navigation.
+- Collision detection will be handled at a higher level, as part of navigation.
 - Force-driven movement will be replaced by the Web Animations API.

-It is worth discussing Navigation and Raycasting in more detail.
+In the rest of this article we'll discuss Navigation and Raycasting in detail.

 ### Navigation